bahrus/pdpu/README.md

 <input id="c"/><p-u on="input" to="sumSolver{leftOperand:leftOperand;rightOperand:rightOperand;sum:value}"></p-u>
 ```

-The p-u element won't limit itself to siblings -- it will search outside any Shadow DOM.
-To seach within the shadow dom of some element use:
+The p-u element will search for the id following an upper flow that is that exact opposite of downward flow.
+Ie go to previous siblings, then the parent, then previous siblings of the parent, etc.

 ```html
 <p-u on="input" to="#shadow-root#sumSolver{leftOperand:leftOperand;rightOperand:rightOperand;sum:value}"></p-u>